 About 40% of marketers say proving their strategies create a return on their investment is a top challenge, according to HubSpot.
-To make sure performing arts marketers are successful when they’re crafting an arts marketing campaign or honing their existing strategies, it’s essential that they know exactly how each piece can drive engagement, attendance, and revenue for their organizations.
+Performing arts marketers are no different.
+To ensure you are successful when crafting an arts marketing campaign, it’s essential to know exactly how each opportunity can drive engagement, attendance and revenue for your organisation.

 Related Reading: 5 Theatre Marketing Strategies That Help Increase Revenue